sugarSAKI/SD5532_HR-CCS_Anti-fatigue/README.md

 1. An embedded wearable device with integrated sensors and Arduino;
 2. A robotic arm controlled by python.

-Notes: Communication is established between wearable device and robotic arm.
+*Notes: Communication is established between wearable device and robotic arm.*

+🔗You can also watch our demo video here:

 ## File Information
 ### Folder